thaysom22/SODA_hackathon_team_12/README.md

 ### Information Architecture
 #### Database choice

 [MongoDB]() is a NoSQL, document-based database which groups data as key-value pairs within documents grouped into collections.
 MongoDB excels at storing and providing access to unstructured data at scale.
+MongoDB Atlas is the cloud hosted service used for this application.

 #### Database collections structure